When designing eCommerce websites for clients, you already know that SEO is a crucial factor.

 - This channel does not require a massive infusion of money in the long run in comparison with contextual advertising.

-- In some niches, competitors are investing more money in PPC advertising than in SEO.
+- In some niches, competitors are investing more money in PPC advertising than in an SEO company.
 This makes it easier to reach the TOP of a search and each client attracted through this channel will be cheaper.

 SE Ranking checks site positions in the most popular search engines while allowing you to select one or several regions.
 Depending on the selected tariff plan, you can simultaneously track information in several substations and regions at once.